ccatto/pickleballcatto/Training/training.md

 This is our training page; where I want to place some training materials;

-Currently I have enjoyed training for an hour with my brother and some friends early in the morning before work occasionally.
+Currently I have enjoyed training for an hour about once a week with my brother and some friends early in the morning before work occasionally.
 We are developing a format of our training session.
 We currently have a few drills that we do regularly and then a set time where we have to focus on a certain area.
 I am going to outline what we do and the changes we make to as we refine it to see what works and where we can improve.

 Our [Standard structure](standard-schedule.md):